30+ miles, endless adventure!

 Arabia Mountain PATH

-The AMP was specifically designed to link the historical, ecological, and cultural landmarks of the Arabia Mountain National Heritage Area.
-Highlights included the lunar-like landscape of monadnocks, the oldest homestead in Rockdale County, and granite ruins.
-Use our interactive map to see all 21 must-see sites along the AMP.
+The AMP was specifically designed to link the historical, ecological and cultural landmarks of the Arabia Mountain National Heritage Area.
+Highlights included the lunar-like landscape of monadnocks, the oldest homestead in Rockdale County and granite ruins.
+Use our interactive map to visit all 21 must-see sites along the AMP.

 No, so you’ll see plenty of curves and hills as you explore.

-No motorized vehicles are allowed on any PATH Trial except for for motorized wheelchairs.
+No motorized vehicles are allowed on any PATH Trail except for motorized wheelchairs.
 However, any non-motorized vehicle with wheels is allowed.
-Examples include bikes, strollers, rollerblades, unicycles, and scooters.
+Examples include bikes, strollers, rollerblades, unicycles and scooters.

 Leashed pets are welcome along the entire PATH.
 Please remember to bring water for your pet and clean up after them.

 No!
 The trail is clearly marked with yellow dashes and all users should stay on the right side of the line.
 This allows visitors to stay safe while enjoying the trail.

 The AMP was built by the PATH Foundation which has constructed many paved trails throughout Georgia.